xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

   - Part II: https://www.youtube.com/playlist?list=PLbgaMIhjbmEn64WVX4B08B4h2rOtueWIL
   - Part III: https://www.youtube.com/playlist?list=PLbgaMIhjbmElia1eCEZNvsVscFef9m0dm

+## Note

+- **[Xie]** One interesting feature of the teaching of the lecturer is that we do not emphasize the historical notes too much, but always re-construct the process of development from basic principles.
+  By teaching in this way, student starts to think independently instead of appealing to authorities.

 ## I 1.1 Motivation and Philosophy

 ## I 1.2 What is a category?